Military brat (U.S. subculture): "Suddenly military" brats ("Reserve brats" or "National Guard brats")

-"Suddenly military" (reservist and National Guard) families face additional challenges, related to isolation from other military-family peers, and isolation within their home-town communities, not faced by traditional military families.
+"Suddenly military" (reservist and National Guard) families face additional challenges, related to isolation from other military family peers, and isolation within their home-town communities, not faced by traditional military families.

-With the increased demands on the U.S. military, reservists have been called to active duty.
-The children of these reservists, who are suddenly called to extended active duty, are technically military brats, but they may not identify with or share all of the characteristics of traditional brats (although in certain specific areas, such as war-related issues, they may share a great deal).
+With the increased demands on the U.S. military, Reservists and National Guardsmen have been increasingly and repeatedly called to active duty.
+The children of these reservists and guardsmen, who are suddenly called to extended active duty, are technically military brats, but they may not identify with or share all of the characteristics of traditional brats (although in certain specific areas, such as war-related issues, they may share a great deal).
 In an effort to help integrate "suddenly military" brats, groups like "Operation: Military Kids" and "Our Military Kids" came into existence.
 Operation: Military Kids is a program designed to help "suddenly military" children understand the military culture to which they now belong, and Our Military Kids provides monetary grants that support tutoring, sports and other extracurricular activities of National Guard and Reserve children, whose parents sometimes incur a lapse in income upon being called to active duty.

+National Guard families, in particular, are often not as familiar with military culture.
+The servicemember parent may have been a direct entry into the National Guard and may have never initially/previously served on extended active duty with the Army or Air Force.
+While some units are assigned to large active duty military installations with all of the associated family support capabilities, the military installation to which most National Guardsmen are normally assigned may be an Army National Guard armory or readiness center or a small Air National Guard base on a civilian airport many miles away, all which lack the family support infrastructure of an active duty military base.